pyratemp

 Note that you have to use keyword-parameters here!

-To render the template, simply call the template with your data as parameters.
+To render the template, simply call the template with your data as (keyword-)parameters.
 This returns the result in Unicode, and you should encode it depending on your needs.
 Of course, the same template can be rendered several times with different data.

 Example: